-KIN 119: Effective Teaching Strategies in Wellness and Fitness
+KIN 119: Effective Teaching Strategies in Group Fitness

 3.0 Units.
 3 lecture hrs/wk.
 No prerequisite.
 Advisory: HED 114 or KIN 114.
-Can be taken as HED 119 or KIN 119; credit awarded for only one course.

 This course is designed to help students become more effective wellness and fitness professionals.
 Students develop a toolbox of practical teaching, learning and evaluation methods to increase their ability to convey their knowledge to others in this field and more successfully impact their future clients, students, or athletes.
+The course prepares students to take the American Council on Exercise certification exam for Group Fitness Instructor.
 (CSU)